deontadams314/deontadams314.github.io/_posts/2022-01-27-bgp-states.md

 ## ESTABLISHED

 - In the ESTABLISHED state is the final stage in the BGP process.
-At this point BGP update messages are shared between speakers.
+At this point BGP update messages are shared between speakers as well as KEEPALIVES.
+- The KEEPALIVE messages essentially check if a speaker is there and will reset the hold timer.
+If the hold timer expires the peer is considered dead and the state is moved back to IDLE.
 - Any error or NOTIFICATION message will result in the speaker moving back into the IDLE state.